 Meeting Code of Conduct

-All participants—including, but not limited to, attendees, speakers, volunteers, contractors, NCO staff, and guests—are expected to abide by this Meetings Code of Conduct.
-This Code of Conduct applies in all venues, including ancillary events and social gatherings, whether officially sponsored by LTER or not.
+All participants—including, but not limited to, attendees, speakers, volunteers, contractors, Network Office staff, and guests—are expected to abide by this Meetings Code of Conduct.
+This Code of Conduct applies in all venues, online and in-person, including ancillary events and social gatherings, whether officially sponsored by LTER or not.

 - Treat all participants, attendees, staff, and vendors with kindness, respect and consideration, valuing a diversity of views and opinions (including those you may not share).

 - Communicate openly with respect for other participants, critiquing ideas rather than individuals.